 By understanding how factors related to application and use influence the selection of materials and design, an experienced label provider will be able to recommend the perfect label that will impress and perform.

-If your vendor isn’t taking time to ask questions that uncover how the label will be applied and used, you may end up with a label that doesn’t perform the way you expect.
+If your vendor isn’t taking the time to ask questions that uncover how the label will be applied and used, you may end up with a label that doesn’t perform the way you expect.

 Choosing an Adhesive

-- In what conditions will the label be applied?
-Temperature and moisture can make the difference between a label adhering or falling off.
+- In what environmental conditions will the label be applied?
+This is a critical question.
+Temperature extremes and moisture can cause certain adhesives to loosen their grip.

-These are only a few of the variables that can make the difference between your label adhering the way you want, and a label that falls off, or doesn’t come off cleanly when it needs to.
+These are only a few of the variables that can make the difference between your label adhering the way you want … and a label that falls off (or doesn’t come off cleanly when it needs to).

 And when a label doesn’t do what it should, it can frustrate customers and have a negative impact on the perceived value of your product — and that’s not good news for any product launch.